publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch209/schII/ptD/spt1/m__us_usc_t52_s21002.md

     (a) __In general__

-    Subject to subsection (c) of this section, the amount of a requirements payment made to a State for a year shall be equal to the product of—
+    Subject to subsection (c), the amount of a requirements payment made to a State for a year shall be equal to the product of—

         (1) the total amount appropriated for requirements payments for the year pursuant to the authorization under [section 21007 of this title][/us/usc/t52/s21007]; and

-        (2) the State allocation percentage for the State (as determined under subsection (b) of this section).
+        (2) the State allocation percentage for the State (as determined under subsection (b)).

     (b) __State allocation percentage defined__